Child on child abuse

-All of our staff are aware that children can abuse other children - we refer to this as peer on peer abuse.
+All of our staff are aware that children can abuse other children - we refer to this as child on child abuse.
 This can happen inside or outside of our setting and online.
-If parents or children have any concerns regarding peer on peer abuse, they should contact the designated safeguarding lead (Mr Reese or Mrs Pringle) who will always respond and help.
+If parents or children have any concerns regarding this, they should contact the designated safeguarding lead (Mr Reese or Mrs Pringle) who will always respond and help.

-Peer on peer abuse is defined as but may not be limited to:
+Child on child abuse is defined as but may not be limited to:

 · bullying (including cyberbullying, prejudice-based and discriminatory bullying);

 · physical abuse (this may include an element of online which facilitates, threatens and/or encourages physical abuse);

 · sexual violence (this may include an online element which facilitates, threatens and/or encourages sexual violence);

 · sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse;

 · causing someone to engage in sexual activity without consent